 - a.
-Joined the National Community Development Association (NCDA) and participated in their informational forum every week. - b.
+Joined the National Community Development Association (NCDA) and participated in their informational forum on a weekly basis. - b.
 Attended NCDA's 3-day CDBG Basics Training In September. - c.
-Attended the NCDA's 3-day training on Subrecipients in October.
+Attended the NCDA's 3-day training on Subrecipients in October. - d.
+Attended numerous online HUD Exchange Trainings.

-- d.
-Attended numerous online HUD Exchange Trainings. - e.
-Attended the City's on-site beginning, intermediate and advanced training for Microsoft Word, Excel, OneDrive, SharePoint, and Skype for Business; plus Employment Law.
+e.
+Attended the City's on-site beginning, intermediate and advanced training for Microsoft Word, Excel, OneDrive, SharePoint and Skype for Business; plus Employment Law.